saeyslab/nichenetr/vignettes/ligand_activity_geneset.md

-NicheNet’s ligand activity analysis on a gene set of interest
+NicheNet’s ligand activity analysis on a gene set of interest: predict active ligands and their target genes
 ================
 Robin Browaeys
 2019-01-17